ln-komandur/nextcloud-on-ubuntu/README.md

-The below is slight different from https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack as this nextcloud installation does NOT use TLS certificates from Let's encrypt, and instead uses self-signed certificates like in https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html
+The below is slightly different from https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack as this nextcloud installation does NOT use TLS certificates from Let's encrypt, and instead uses self-signed certificates like in https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html

 `sudo a2enmod ssl`